 For our U.S.-based insurance subsidiaries, we routinely monitor our customer retention rates for all measurable lines of business, excluding products that are by their nature nonrecurring (e.g., surety, travel).
 We include this measure as part of our internal management reporting, ensuring we account for and address any unexpected changes within a business unit.
-We look at customer retention on both a premium-weighted and policy-count-weighted basis, as we feel each diagnostic is informative, and we analyze customer retention at lower segmented levels where useful.
+We look at customer retention on both a premium-weighted and policy-count-weighted basis.
+We feel each diagnostic is informative, and we analyze customer retention at lower segmented levels where useful.
 Note that our methodology does not adjust the calculation for involuntarily terminated customers as is provided in the SASB standards.

 Due to the wide diversification of business written by our U.S.-based insurance subsidiaries, the expected customer retention ratio varies significantly across our business units.
-The majority of our business units achieve retention ratios between 75% to 90%, which remain relatively consistent over time.
+The majority of our business units achieve retention ratios between 75% and 90%, which remain relatively consistent over time.

 For our U.S. MI subsidiaries, we do not track customer retention rates since we do not have direct contact with the customer.
 Instead, for our MI business, the customer is a lending institution.
-Based on this structure, a more meaningful metric is the retention rate of new insurance written (NIW), a common term in mortgage insurance which refers to the aggregate dollar amount of each insured mortgage loan's current principal balance by quarter.
-Over the course of 2018 and 2019, on average over 90% of the lender home offices that submitted at least one loan (or unit count) that became NIW, submitted at least one loan (or unit count) that became NIW the following quarter.
+Based on this structure, a more meaningful metric is the retention rate of new insurance written (NIW), a common term in mortgage insurance that refers to the aggregate dollar amount of newly insured mortgage loans, on a quarterly basis.
+In 2019 and 2020, on average, over 90% of the lender home offices that submitted at least one loan (or unit count) that became NIW, submitted at least one loan (or unit count) that became NIW the following quarter.